 Guidance: If the patient is hospitalized at the time required for the recertification assessment, it is expected that the patient will be discharged.
-If ordered by the physician or allowed practitioner, the patient may be re-admitted when he or she returns home.
+If ordered by the physician or allowed practitioner, the patient may be re-admitted when they return home.